ASaiM/hmp_mock_tests/doc/report/report.md

     \label{ebi_taxonomy}
 \end{figure}

+*EBI metagenomics* pipeline uses *QIIME* [@caporaso_qiime_2010] to identify Operational Taxonomic Units (OTUs) and taxonomic assignation for these OTUs. *EBI metagenomics* focuses only on taxonomic assignations of 16S sequences.
+In ASaiM framework, *MetaPhlAn* is executed on quality treated sequences, before any sorting step.
+Diverse phylogenetic markers are searched on all sequence types (rDNA, non rDNA, etc), not only 16S ones as *QIIME* [@caporaso_qiime_2010] does.
+16S sequences correspond to a low proportion of over all sequences (Table \ref{pretreatment_stats}).
+Taxonomic assignations of *EBI metagenomics* rely then on less sequences than the ones of ASaiM framework: they are less statistically supported.

+The taxonomic assignations in *EBI metagenomics* go from kingdom to family (Figure \ref{ebi_taxonomy}), while in ASaiM framework *MetaPhlAn* outputs taxonomic assignations from kingdom to species (Figure \ref{asaim_taxonomy}).
+In ASaiM framework, the taxonomic assignations are more precise and more statistically supported than in *EBI metagenomics*.

-With both *EBI metagenomics* pipeline and ASaiM framework, some observed taxonomic assignations are unexpected (Table \ref{unexpected_clades}, Figures \ref{asaim_taxonomy} and \ref{ebi_taxonomy}).
-For ASaiM framework, 3 species in each sample are identified as "unclassified" (Table \ref{unexpected_clades}): they are affiliated to the correct genus but not to correct species.
-Corresponding sequences may be then incompletely annotated and affiliated.
-The expected species (*Escherichia* unclassified, *Pseudomonas* unclassified, *Methanobrevibacter* unclassified, *Deinococcus* unclassified) are observed in datasets (Figure \ref{asaim_taxonomy}), but in lower abundance than expected.
-If sequences corresponding to close unclassified species are correctly affiliated, these species would have observed relative abundances closer to mapping-based abundances.
+In both *EBI metagenomics* and ASaiM framework, we observe taxonomic assignations which are unexpected (Table \ref{unexpected_clades}, Figures \ref{asaim_taxonomy} and \ref{ebi_taxonomy}).
+While only species are found as unexpected in ASaiM framework, *EBI metagenomics* founds unexpected classes, orders and families (Table \ref{unexpected_clades}, Figure \ref{ebi_taxonomy}).
+For ASaiM framework, 4 species in each sample are identified as "unclassified" (Table \ref{unexpected_clades}): they are affiliated to the correct genus but not to correct species.
+Corresponding sequences may be highly similar in several species from the same genus and can not then be assigned to a specific species.
+Taxonomic assignations with *MetaPhlAN* are then more accurate (less unexpected clades and for a higher level).

 \begin{table}[h!]
 \centering